-New Zealand First MPs close ranks before caucus meeting this morning
+Winston Peters lies low and New Zealand First MPs close ranks before caucus meeting this morning

-New Zealand First MPs have closed ranks ahead of their weekly caucus meeting as the Serious Fraud Office (SFO) gets ready to assess whether or not it will investigate the NZ First Foundation.
+"I couldn't operate this Government without a trusting relationship with Winston Peters, and that is at the core of why we've been able to run that strong, stable Government because of that trusting relationship," she told reporters this morning.

+Asked why she didn't say that yesterday, Ardern said: "I thought it was implicit in what I said."

-A spokesman for the SFO said it was expecting to have the matter referred to them by Police today and would be "assessing the matter after that".
+A spokesman for the SFO it expects to receive a referral from Police in relation to the New Zealand First Foundation and would be "assessing the matter".

 In other words, a decision as to whether or not the SFO would investigate the foundation will be made in due course.